-- Right click on C:\Program Files\Cayra\Cayra.exe and select Create shortcut in the context menu.
+- Right click on Cayra.exe and select Create shortcut in the context menu.

 - Drag the shortcut to the desktop (be careful to drag the shortcut, not the original .exe file – they have the same name).
-You may then want to remove the “.exe” from the shortcut filename.
+You may then want to remove the “.exe” from the shortcut filename if it appears (that will depend on your Windows settings).
 You might prefer to place the shortcut somewhere else, like C:\ProgramData\Microsoft\Windows\Start Menu\Programs – then it’ll appear in your Start menu.

 - It’s a good idea to delete or rename C:\Program Files\Cayra\Updater.exe, or you may get occasional error messages on start up when Cayra tries to check for a revised version and fails to get a response.

 [Minor correction made to the above by Roy Grubb, 30 Sept 2013]

 And you’re done.